zozzlethena/docs/pages/oTokens.md

 ## Key terms
  - oTokens: General term for any token using FVM's Options system.
- - oFVM: A new token that is earned by LPs who provide liquidity to the FVM-FTM pool. oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time in order to earn veFVM.
+ - oFVM: A new token that is earned by LPs. oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time in order to earn veFVM.
  - FVM: The native token of the FVM ecosystem.
  - veFVM: A governance token that allows holders to vote on the distribution of emissions and receive weekly bribes and fees.
  - LP: A liquidity provider.
 An LP is someone who provides liquidity to a liquidity pool.